Tomas Milian: Career

 Milián also appeared in non-genre pictures, such as Bernardo Bertolucci's La Luna, for which he won a Nastro d'Argento for Best supporting Actor, and Michelangelo Antonioni's Identification of a Woman.

 As he grew older, Milián decided to go back to the United States.
 He appeared in Sydney Pollack's Havana, Steven Spielberg's Amistad, Steven Soderbergh's Traffic as well as Andy García's The Lost City, about Revolutionary Cuba.
 He has also played many roles on stage.
 In 2005, he portrayed Generalisimo Rafael Leonidas Trujillo Molina in the film version of Mario Vargas Llosa's novel The Feast of the Goat.

+Death

 Milian was found dead from a stroke at his home in Miami on 22 March 2017.

 On October 11, 2017 he received the Leone in Memoriam award at the 7º Almería Western Film Festival.
 It was picked up by his friend Luis Santeiro.